-Teaching Social Skills to People with Autism - Researchers Seeking New Ways
+Seeking Ways to Teach Social Skills to People with Autism

-BYU launched a study looking at two different ways to teach social skills to individuals with autism on Monday, Feb.
-2. One of the methods includes outreach efforts to local community groups, including Boy Scout troops, church youth groups and youth sports teams.
+BYU launched a study looking at two different ways to teach social skills to individuals with autism.
+One of the methods includes outreach efforts to local community groups, including Boy Scout troops, church youth groups and youth sports teams.
 The BYU research team plans on teaching these groups about disabilities and how to include others.

 Terisa Gabrielsen, a psychologist on BYU's Autism Research Team, has done extensive research with social skills training and said the best way to learn social skills is from peers, "because that's how everyone else does it."

-Gabrielsen directed a workshop on Friday, Jan.
-20, where she delivered the university's latest research on autism in adolescence to professionals.
+Gabrielsen directed a workshop where she delivered the university's latest research on autism in adolescence to professionals.
 She emphasized the increased demand for answers regarding autism disorders and said there are not nearly enough autism professionals.

 Gabrielsen noted that individuals experience different effects from the disorder.
 The severity of a case is measured on a spectrum.
 Although each case is unique there are common patterns of thinking.
 Affected individuals are able to focus on very small details for long periods of time, and they "notice changes you and I would never pick up in a million years," Gabrielsen said.

 The ability to focus deeply on single topics allows individuals at the top end of the spectrum to be successful in careers such as engineering, computer programming and the arts.

 Optimal outcomes, as Gabrielsen put it, include that affected individuals are married with families.
 "By all measures they have a very successful life.
 You and I probably wouldn't notice they had autism."

 Gabrielsen also noted there are jobs for individuals in the middle and lower end of the spectrum.
 "Repetitive jobs, that are typically very boring for us, might be exactly what they want to do and are very fulfilling for them."